SantanderMetGroup/ATLAS/datasets-interactive-atlas/bash-interpolation-scripts/bash-interpolation-scripts.md

 These are shell (bash) scripts used for the conservative interpolation of the Interactive Atlas Dataset.

 All the raw model outputs from the CMIP5, CMIP6 and CORDEX experiments have been interpolated to a common grid using the first order conservative remapping implemented in *Climate Data Operators (CDO) version 1.9.8* {cite}`VistazoCDOProject`.
-See the *CDO User Guide* {cite}`schulzweidaCDOUserGuide2022` for the details of the algorithm (*remapcon* operator).
+See the *CDO User Guide* {cite}`CDOguide` for the details of the algorithm (*remapcon* operator).

 **CMIP5** data have been interpolated to the 2 degree common grid (reference-grids/land_sea_mask_2degree_binary.nc4) with *AtlasCDOremappeR_CMIP.sh*(datasets-interactive-atlas/bash-interpolation-scripts/AtlasCDOremappeR_CMIP.sh)